CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.M14 Authentication for printers, copiers and multifunction devices (CI)

 In everyday office life, it is often easy to view printouts of confidential documents directly at the printer, as long as they have not yet been picked up.
-Therefore, measures must be taken that make accessing third-party documents more difficult.
+Therefore, measures must be taken to make accessing third-party documents more difficult.

 In general, only authorized persons should be able to access the printed or copied documents.
 The circle of authorized persons should be kept as small as possible.
 If access to a network printer can not be restricted, consideration should be given to using devices that provide an authentication feature to users.
-If this function is activated, the document will not be printed until the user who sent the corresponding print job has identified and authenticated on the device.
+If this function is activated, the document will not be printed until the user who sent the corresponding print job has identified himself and authenticated on the device.
 In practice, smart cards or PINs are often used for authentication.
 Depending on the device type, PINs can be specified user-specific or document-specific.
 In the latter variant, a PIN is set when the print job is sent.
 Only after this PIN has been entered on the device will the document associated with the PIN be printed out.
 Print jobs that have been sent but not picked up must be deleted regularly.
 If possible, the printers should be configured in such a way that if a wrong PIN is entered several times, the print job is automatically deleted.

 Another gain in security can be achieved if the document to be printed from the workstation PC encrypted transmitted to the printer and encrypted cached.
 Only after a successful authentication directly at the printer will the document be decrypted and printed out.